-We have no relationship with or interest in the Company other than in our capacity as auditors and dealings with the Company in the ordinary course of business.
+We have no relationship with or interests in the Company other than in our capacity as auditors and dealings in the ordinary course of business.

 We have obtained all the information and explanations we have required.

 In our opinion, proper accounting records have been kept by the Company as far as it appears from our examination of those records.